As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Lack of performance doesn’t equal lack of greatness

-The second piece is, just because one of your reps may not be performing to the degree you are expecting them to perform, it doesn't mean they're not necessarily great, it might mean we're pushing them in a way that is not meant for them.
+Another aspect is this: Just because one of your reps may not be performing to the degree you are expecting them to perform, doesn't mean they're not great – it might mean we're pushing them in a way that is not meant for them.

-Their greatness is there somewhere and your responsibility as a coach, and as a leader is to help them find it and help them completely soar to whatever level of success they want to accomplish and achieve.
+Their greatness is in there somewhere, and your responsibility as a coach and as a leader is to help them find it and help them soar to whatever level of success they want to accomplish and achieve.

 The operating cadence